babitz0r/warfork_ansible/README.md

 With a bit of common sense + trial and error you can easily tweak everything to your liking.

-If you need any help setting up your WF server(s), you can find me in the game's official discord or just message Babitz#4571
+If you need any help setting up your WF server(s), you can find me in the game's official discord or just message Babitz#4571 on discord.